austmalo/odin-recipes/README.md

-# odin-recipes
+# Classic Cocktail Recipes
-This is a simple html website created following The Odin Project.
+This is a simple html website created by following The Odin Project.